 Treatment often requires a multifaceted approach that includes medications, other therapies, and self-care (see "Lifestyle and self-care").
 If your clinician identifies any vaginal infections, skin ailments, or other treatable conditions, she or he will prescribe the appropriate antibiotics, topical corticosteroids, or other medications.
 Frequently prescribed strategies for managing dyspareunia include the following:

-Vaginal estrogen .
-Local low-dose estrogen helps most women with vaginal atrophy; it's also recommended in some cases of vestibulodynia and vulvar skin problems.
-It comes in a cream (applied to the vulva or in the vagina), a small tablet inserted in the vagina (Vagifem), and a flexible vaginal ring worn continuously and replaced every three months (Estring).
+Vaginal estrogen.
+Topical low-dose estrogen helps most women with vaginal atrophy; it's also recommended in some cases of vestibulodynia and vulvar skin problems.

 In treating vaginal atrophy, vaginal estrogen is preferred to systemic hormone therapy, which is taken in pill and other forms, with or without a progestin.
-Systemic hormone therapy has been associated with an increased risk for heart attacks in older women, stroke, blood clots, and some cancers.
+Systemic hormone therapy has been associated with an increased risk for heart attacks in older women, stroke, and blood clots.
 Vaginal application releases little estrogen into the bloodstream, so it carries less risk of side effects than systemic estrogen.
-But discuss the pros and cons of vaginal estrogen treatment with your physician—especially if you have a history of breast cancer, since its safety in this population isn't yet clear.
+But discuss the pros and cons of vaginal estrogen treatment with your physician—especially if you have a history of breast cancer.

 Anatomy of the vulva